 We show the $\KL$ divergence for the different annealing schemes over the iterations in \cref{fig 1d gmm convergence}.
 Some corresponding representative empirical histograms (after \num{1000}, \num{5000}, and \num{40000} iterations) are shown in \cref{fig gmm 1d histograms} in \cref{sec additional experiments}.
-Overall, the convolutional path and the \gls{daz} path perform best.
+Overall, the convolutional path and \gls{daz} perform best.
 For those paths, the annealing provides significant benefits in terms of quantitative convergence as well as mode coverage.
 Tempering, dilation, and \gls{ula} trail in that order.
-This is in line with the theoretical results; In order to obtain small error terms in~\cref{eq:cont error term} and its discrete counterpart~\cref{eq:discrete error term}, two contradicting conditions are relevant, \cf~\cref{rmk:interpretation of results}: (i) Small log-Sobolev constants $\Clsi(\tau)$, which is only possible for $\tau\gg 0$, since for $\tau=0$, the log-Sobolev constant is pre-determined by $\pi$ and (ii) fast convergence $\tau\rightarrow 0$.
-The convolutional path and the \gls{daz} path exhibit better log-Sobolev constants for $\tau\gg 0$ through their convexifying behavior.
+This is in line with the theoretical results.
+In order to obtain small error terms in~\cref{eq:cont error term} and its discrete counterpart~\cref{eq:discrete error term}, two contradicting conditions are relevant, \cf~\cref{rmk:interpretation of results}: (i) Small log-Sobolev constants $\Clsi(\tau)$, which is only possible for $\tau\gg 0$, since for $\tau=0$, the log-Sobolev constant is pre-determined by $\pi$ and (ii) fast convergence $\tau\rightarrow 0$.
+The convolutional path and \gls{daz} exhibit better log-Sobolev constants for $\tau\gg 0$ as they yield better constants for $\lip,\dissi,\dissii,\dissiii$, \cf~\cref{lemma:dissip_implies_LSI}.
 Moreover, these paths decrease $\lip_\tau$ leading to larger step sizes \citep[Remark 4.17]{habring2025diffusionjournal}.
 In contrast, dilation and tempering do not provide a similar regularizing behavior.
 This, in particular, leads to these methods struggling to cover all modes of the target, which is evident in the empirical histograms that we show in~\cref{fig gmm 1d histograms} in \cref{sec additional experiments}.
 The convergence of these methods becomes worse as $T$ decreases which indicates that these methods require more time at larger $\tau$ to effectively benefit from the annealing paths.
 Dilation in fact increases the Lipschitz constant, leading to the smallest allowed step sizes which is in line with its performance being worst among the compared methods.